 This is the Best Guacamole recipe you'll ever make!
 It's easy, fresh, and homemade, making it the perfect side dish with any Mexican-inspired dish.
 You'll love its smooth, creamy texture, and tangy, spicey taste!

-11 years ago, I showed up at my dear friend's house and ate some heavenly guacamole.
+This is not your typical bland guacamole!
+In 2010, I showed up at my dear friend's house and ate some heavenly guacamole.
 I had only ever made it with a packet and was pleasantly surprised by how good it was.
 She told me to use some fresh onion and some spices.
 Over the years, I tweaked it, added to it, and tried different things.
-One day, I decided to add cilantro and lime and landed on this perfection.
-It's got a tang of lime, the creamy deliciousness of avocado, a kick of spice (if you add the jalapeno) and cilantro goodness.
+Now it's got a tang of lime, the creamy deliciousness of avocado, a kick of spice (if you add the jalapeno) and cilantro goodness.

-Our favorite dishes to eat this with are air fryer chicken tacos, Air Fryer Taquitos, sweet potato black bean burritos, and cauliflower black bean tacos.
+Our favorite dishes to eat this with are air fryer chicken tacos and tostadas de tinga.

 Jump to: